SmileiPIC/Smilei/doc/Sphinx/installation.rst

 ----

-Advanced compilation options for profiling/tracing tools
+Compilation options for profiling/tracing tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Several ``make`` options are available in order to compile Smilei ready for specific performance analysis and debugging tools.
+Several ``make`` options are available in order to compile Smilei ready for specific performance analysis and debugging tools:

-Smilei performance can be analyzed with :
 - Scalasca
 - Intel Advisor
 - Intel Vtune